EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 vault password on the new machine's system keyring. vault password can be displayed via `tpaexec show-vault <cluster_dir>`.

+## Security standards compliance

+Use the `--compliance stig` or `--compliance cis` options to generate a cluster with configuration suitable for complying with the STIG or CIS standard.
+See [Compliance](compliance.md) for details.
+Note that these options do not guarantee that the cluster fulfills the relevant standard; they only cause TPA to generate a configuration designed to comply with those aspects of the standard that can be controlled by TPA.

 ## Examples

 Let's see what happens when we run the following command: